gavinwbrown/info/README.md

 The main AI images used are in .png format.
 Lighthouse recommends a more modern web friendly format ie. .webp but after consideration I decided to leave them in their original format as some older browsers do not support webp.

+Checked for Bluesky link on 07.09.25 but decided not to add it.

 ## Acknowledgements

 [SQUARESPACE Domains](https://domains.squarespace.com) - gavinbrown.info, £3.20 for the first year